 About Nikolas Badminton

-Learn about how Nikolas Badminton grew up with his focus on the future from a very early age to being one of the world’s leading Future Trends Keynote Speaker.
+Learn about how Nikolas Badminton grew up with his focus on the future from a very early age to being one of the world’s leading Futurist Keynote Speaker.

 From computers to the Internet and Artificial Intelligence